skylight-hq/skylight.digital/_blog_posts/jordan_guinn_interview.md

 date: 2021-04-09
 ---

 *Jordan Guinn joined Skylight in July of 2020.
 He's a software engineer and currently one of our tech leads.
-In his career, Jordan quickly amassed a wealth of experience and leadership skills, which he brings to every project.*
+In his career, Jordan's quickly amassed a wealth of experience and leadership skills, which he brings to every project.*

 **Ori Hoffer: Tell me about your path to Skylight?**